brain-power/Brain-Power-Amazon-Fidgetology/README.md

 ## Tear down

+If you launched the stack from the CloudFormation online console, simply delete the stack online.

-To avoid incurring charges on your AWS account after testing out the web app, run the master tear down command:
+If you deployed from the command line, run the master tear down command:

 ```shell
 ./delete_stack.sh
 ```

-This will tear down all AWS resources that were provisioned with the CloudFormation stack, delete all videos fragments that were uploaded/streamed using the web app, and delete the bucket hosting the web app.
+In both cases, this will tear down all AWS resources that were provisioned with the CloudFormation stack, delete all videos fragments that were uploaded/streamed using the web app, and delete the bucket hosting the web app.

+## Potential Improvements

+* See [Misc KVS Notes](#misc-kvs-notes) for potential improvements to stream conversion-to-KVS flow.
+* Explore [Kinesis Analytics](https://console.aws.amazon.com/kinesisanalytics/home) for analyzing raw output of Rekognition stream processor, with unsupervised anomaly detection capabilities.
+* Expose an API Gateway endpoint for reading from the KDS of processed motion metrics, allowing web app to avoid consuming directly from the processed stream.
+* Modify [`StreamAnalyzer`](lambda/StreamAnalyzer/index.js) to allow for tracking of multiple faces/bodies in a feed.
+* Once Kinesis Video Stream and Rekognition Stream Processor become available as [CloudFormation Resource Types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html), add them to the template definitions, removing the need for [`StreamResourceProvisioner`](lambda/StreamResourceProvisioner/index.js) Custom resource.